wwivbbs/docs/docs/wwiv_5_telnet_server.md

-# WWIV 5 Telnet Server
+# WWIV Server
 ***

 ## Screenshots of the WWIV5TelnetServer

-To run the WWIV5 Telnet Server, run C:\WWIV\WWIV5TelentServer.exe and the UI shows below will appear.
+To run the WWIV Server, run c:\wwiv\WWIVServer.exe and the UI shows below will appear.

 ### Main Screen
 ![MainScreen](/screenshots/wwiv5telnet/WWIV5_Telnet_Server_Main.png)